Christianq010/fsnd_logs-analysis/README.md

 >The program you write in this project will run from the command line.
 It won't take any input from the user.
 Instead, it will connect to that database, use SQL queries to analyze the log data, and print out the answers to some questions.

+#### Our 3 Questions
+  1. What are the most popular three articles of all time?
+  2. Who are the most popular article authors of all time?
+  3. On which days did more than 1% of requests lead to errors?

 ### Getting Started

 #### PreRequisite Installations: